party-repl/clojure-party-repl/readme.md

 ## How to use this
 Open or add your project folder inside Atom, and follow one of the methods below:

-Start a local nREPL with Leiningen:
+Start a local nREPL server with Leiningen:
 1. Open a file in the project folder, and focus on the file so it has a blinking cursor.

 2. Go to Atom's menu bar and select Packages -> Clojure Party Repl -> Start Local REPL

 3. Make sure `lein` command is available and there's `project.clj` in the root directory.

 Connect to a remote nREPL server:
 1. Have a running nREPL ready to be connected.

-2. Go to Atom's menu bar and select Packages -> Clojure Party Repl -> Connect to Remote nREPL server
+2. Go to Atom's menu bar and select Packages -> Clojure Party Repl -> Connect to Remote REPL server

 3. Fill out the pop out panel and hit an Enter key to connect.

+Connect to a remote [Unrepl](https://github.com/Unrepl/unrepl) server:
+1. Have a running Clojure Socket REPL ready to be connected.
+Socket REPL can be launched in a few different ways:
+    - Use Leiningen project by adding `:jvm-opts ["-Dclojure.server.repl={:port 9999 :accept clojure.core.server/repl}"]` to your `project.clj` and start your repl normally.
+    - Use Clojure jar in the terminal by typing in `java -Dclojure.server.myrepl="{:port 9999,:accept,clojure.core.server/repl}" -jar ~/.m2/repository/org/clojure/clojure/1.8.0/clojure-1.8.0.jar`.

+2. Go to Atom's menu bar and select Packages -> Clojure Party Repl -> Connect to Remote REPL server

+3. Fill out the pop out panel and connect.
+It will upgrade your Socket REPL to unrepl!

 Once it's connected to the REPL, there should be two new tabs called `Clojure Party REPL History` and `Clojure Party REPL Entry`.
 The History tab shows all the output from the REPL, and the Entry tab is where you can type in code to send over to the REPL.